joshualapoll/careers/README.md

 # Careers @ Answer.ky

   We're a San Francisco startup using Deep Learning in the Education space.
 The founding team moved to Brisbane as part of an Advanced Queensland Grant, and are looking to build a talented team to help ramp up growth!
+We acquired our first 10 customers, help us reach the next 100 :)

 interested in applying?  please submit a PR to this repo with something you're proud of